CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 Example of Business Name vs. Abbreviated Name vs. Synonym name :

-An entity that represented a bank account held by a customer for the purpose of borrowing money may be named a "loan account" a have the following names:
+- An entity that represented a bank account held by a customer for the purpose of borrowing money may be named a "loan account" a have the following names:
-Business Name:  LOAN ACCOUNT
+Business Name:  LOAN ACCOUNT <br>

-Abbreviated Name: LOAN\_ACCT – The standard abbreviation for LOAN is LOAN and for ACCOUNT it is ACCT.
+- Abbreviated Name: LOAN\_ACCT – The standard abbreviation for LOAN is LOAN and for ACCOUNT it is ACCT.<br>

-Synonym Name: LNACCT – To further shorten the name LOAN is reduced to LN and combined with ACCT.
+- Synonym Name: LNACCT – To further shorten the name LOAN is reduced to LN and combined with ACCT.<br>

 In data models and databases, the _Business Names, Abbreviated Names,_ and _Synonym Names_ are used as follows: